-The significant accounting policies applied in the preparation of these consolidated financial statements (authorized on xxx) are set out below.
+The significant accounting policies applied in the preparation of these consolidated financial statements (authorised on 12 March 2023) are set out below.
 These policies comply with IFRS, interpretations issued by the IFRS Interpretations Committee (IFRS-IC), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by Financial Reporting Standards Council, the JSE Listings Requirements and the requirements of the Companies Act.

-1.1.1.
-Standards, amendments to standards and circulars adopted for the first time in the current reporting period
+1.1.1 Standards, amendments to standards and circulars adopted for the first time in the current reporting period